abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 # Hello World!

-## This is a collection of JavaScript programs/challenges with line by line explanation for anyone who is learning to code in JavaScript [JS].
+## This is a collection of JavaScript programs/challenges [majorly ES6] with line by line explanation for anyone who is learning to code in JavaScript [JS].